Current Conditions - Eastern Sierra area

 Trails, John Muir Trail and Pacific Crest Trail, passes, etc.

-Trails are NOT closed - BUT - thereŐs still a lot of snow above 11.000, and rivers are still very high.
+Trails are NOT closed - BUT - there’s still a lot of snow above 11.000 on north-facing slopes and passes, and rivers are still high.
 Suncups are an issue now - a real pain!!
-All high passes have snow on both sides, though south-facing sides slowly showing remnants of the trails.
-Ice axe, crampons, and skills to use them a must still, and probably into Sept.
+All high passes have snow on north sides, though south-facing sides have patches of suncups Ice axe, crampons, and skills to use them a must still, and probably into Sept.

 Amazing website, but not updated for 2017.
 Lots of cool history, tips, etc.